WyattGMadden/personal_website/content/authors/admin/_index.md

-I am currently pursuing PhD in Biostatistics at Emory University, My research is on statistical machine learning methods for spatio-temporal data.
+I am currently pursuing PhD in Biostatistics at Emory University with research focused on statistical machine learning methods for spatio-temporal data.
 Previously I have developed and applied statistical machine learning methods to problems in disease ecology, high-energy-density physics, air polution monitoring, epidemic spread of disease, and industrial processes.
 I also have experience providing general data science support through data visualization, SQL database design and management, and the building of web applications.